 Recommended first sealer: MasonryDefender All-Purpose Concrete, Brick & Stone Sealer, (2.5 Gallon/5ml) Sealer

-Concrete sealers are coats that are applied to the birdbath before even setting a primer.
+Concrete sealers are coats applied to the birdbath before even setting a primer.

 (b) Applying a primer

-A primer can then be applied using either a brush with bristles or using a spray paint can.
+A primer can then be applied using a brush with bristles or a spray paint can.

 How to use: